 From places of historical and religious significance; wildlife sanctuaries and national parks for the nature lovers; exotic beaches and hill stations; India is a land of incredible experiences.

 Andaman & Nicobar Islands, God’s own Country – Kerala, Kanyakumari, Pondicherry, Goa are among some of the havens for the loves of sun, sea and the sand.
 Picturesque hill stations and valley destinations in the form of Kashmir, Manali, Shimla, Shillong, Sikkim to name a few, offer the traveller time away from the fast city life; a welcome change and among the most sought after holidays.
 Varanasi, Rishikesh, Kedarnath, Haridwar, Gangotri, Badrinath, Mathura, Ayodhya , Ujjain, Kapilavastu (Piprahwa), Kaushambi, Kushinagar, Sanchi, Sankisa and Sravasti, Shirdi are among the places of religious significance where one can soak in the nuances of the various religions of India.
 The list for the destinations in India is endless; there is a lot for every kind of traveller.
+Practically anyone can start enjoying what these exotic locations have to offer with just a small amount of preparation.
+Setting up accommodations in Shirdi, for example, is a fairly simple task, especially if you reserve a hotel online.
+International tourists of all walks of life are urged to explore the many regions of India, as there is surely something that will positively enrich the lives of nearly any tourist.
+Even an extremely brief trip to India has a life-altering potential, and it certainly can’t hurt to scope out some places at the very least.

 So come visit this wonderful country for a lifetime of wonderful memories.